williancarareto/mars-rover/README.md

 ### HOW TO RUN THE TASK?

 Clone this repository to your local machine.
-With IntelliJ (or other IDE) build the project using Maven and JDK 11.
+Open the project with IntelliJ (or other IDE) and build the project using Maven and JDK 11.

 Follow the steps below: